kt-14/Career-Path-Prediction/README.md

 # Career Path Prediction and Guidance System using Deep Learning

-This project aims to guide students in selecting the most suitable career path by analyzing their academic, technical, and behavioral attributes using machine learning and deep learning models.
+This project aims to guide students in selecting the most suitable career path by analyzing their academic, technical, and behavioral attributes using machine learning and deep learning models deployes via a user-friendly web interface.

 ---

 ## Project Overview

 - Predicts suitable career roles for students based on their profile
-- Built using deep learning (Keras MLP) and deployed via a Streamlit web app
+- Built using multiple machine learning algorithms including Random Forest, Gradient Boosting, deep learning (Keras MLP)
+- Deployed via a Streamlit web app for real-time predictions
 - Recommends relevant courses based on the predicted career

 ---

 ## Problem Statement

-> The tool, Career Path Prediction and Guidance System, evaluates student data (skills, interests, academic performance) using deep learning to suggest the most suitable professional tracks.
-It also provides a recommendation of relevant courses for future growth.
+> The Career Path Prediction System evaluates student records including skills, interests, academic performance, and extracurricular activities using machine learning concepts to provide professional career recommendations.
+The system guides students on which academic track to pursue and provides actionable plans toward achieving their occupational goals.

 ---